yogeshkrishnani/QRBarcodeScanner/README.md

 [QRBarcodeScanner](https://github.com/yogeshkrishnani/QRBarcodeScanner) – The app which lets you scan QR & Barcodes!
 =========

-QRBarcodeScanner is an open-source mobile aplication inspired by [IONIC FRAMEWORK](https://ionicframework.com/) that is developed for mobiles and tablets.
+QRBarcodeScanner is an open-source mobile aplication inspired by [IONIC](https://ionicframework.com/) that is developed for mobiles and tablets.